ijortengab/sshfs-bulk/README.md

   or   rcm [OPTIONS] internal_command [OPTIONS] [ARGUMENTS]

 Options
- -p, --interactive           Preview the generated code and ask to execute.
+ -p, --preview               Preview the generated code.
- -i, --interactive           Preview the generated code and ask to execute.
+ -i, --interactive           Preview the generated code and ask to do.
  -q, --quiet                 The generated code will not produce any output.
  -t, --tunnel=HOST           Create tunnel from host (may be more than one).
  -d, --destination=HOST      If tunnel option triggered, the destination must